Name: Matthew Trochim

-Out of Sight, Out of Mind: the Story of Groundwater Contamination in the Pohatcong Valley of Warren County, NJ
+Title: Out of Sight, Out of Mind: How the Public Awareness of Contamination Affected Cleanup Efforts in the Pohatcong Valley Groundwater Superfund Site from 1978 to 2020

 Project Site Description: